 Well, before we jump into the difference between these forms of communication, let’s understand the basic meaning of the term communication first.

 In the simplest terms, communication is the exchange of information by speaking, writing, or through some other medium.
+It has its importance in our personal as well as professional lives.

 Now that we have a basic understanding of what communication is, let’s delve deeper into the next two points.